regymm/USTCcomputer/2019Spring/GeWuDiscuss/ProgramOptim.md

   - Operate under fundamental constraint: Must not cause any change in program behavior (Except Undefined Behaviours)
   - Behavior that may be obvious to the programmer can  be obfuscated by languages and coding styles: variable type ranges are bigger than what you use them for.
   - Most analysis is performed only within procedures: Whole-program analysis is too expensive.
 Let along different files.
-  - Most analysis is based only on static information: Runtime input cannot be predicted\
+  - Most analysis is based only on static information: Runtime input cannot be predicted.
   - Conservative all the time!

 - **Procedure calls**